-Priming before painting is one of the most vexing questions.
-Often, the answer seems less based on objective factors than on subjective ones: mood, tolerance for painting, and cost.
+Priming before painting can be a vexing question, because it is not always necessary, even though paint companies recommend that you always prime.
+Often, your answer seems less based on objective factors than on subjective ones: mood, tolerance for painting, and cost.

 If you think you can breeze through this stage, think again.